alanorth/go-away/README.md

 * [ ] Allow live policy reloading.
 * [ ] Merge all rules and conditions into one large AST for higher performance.
 * [ ] Explore exposing a module for direct Caddy usage.
+* [ ] More defined way of picking HTTP/HTTP(s) listeners and certificates.

 ## Setup

-It is recommended to have another reverse proxy above (for example [Caddy](https://caddyserver.com/), nginx, HAProxy) to handle HTTPs or similar.
+go-away can can plaintext take HTTP/1 and _HTTP/2_ / _h2c_ connections if desired over the same port.
+When doing this, it is recommended to have another reverse proxy above (for example [Caddy](https://caddyserver.com/), nginx, HAProxy) to handle HTTPs or similar.

-go-away for now only accepts plaintext connections, although it can take _HTTP/2_ / _h2c_ connections if desired over the same port.
+We also support the `autocert` parameter to configure HTTP(s).
+This will also allow TLS Fingerprinting to be done on incoming clients.
+This doesn't require any upstream proxies, and we recommend it's exposed directly or via SNI / Layer 4 proxying.

 ### Binary / Go